tarwn/lessthandot-hugo/blogs/content/posts/2013-11-06-document-your-sql-server-databases.md

 type: post
 date: 2013-11-06T15:08:00+00:00
 ID: 2193
 excerpt: 'How important is database documentation to you?
-I know you have a hundred “more important” things to do.
+I know you have a hundred "more important" things to do.
 But consider this: how much time is it going to take you to document the purpose of a constraint right now?
 How much time will you spend trying to r&hellip;'
 url: /index.php/datamgmt/datadesign/document-your-sql-server-databases/
 views:
   - 61132